Pocket spring mattress guide

-We have always advocated for high-quality handmade pocket sprung mattresses over mass-produced bags of springs such as open coil mattresses, but there’s still a minefield of information on pocket springs which we aim to summarise for you.
-We like to keep things simple so we have summarised to two types of pocket springs below.
+We have always advocated for high-quality handmade pocket sprung mattresses over mass-produced bags of springs such as open coil mattresses, but there’s still a minefield of information about pocket springs which we aim to summarise for you.
+We like to keep things simple, so we have summarised two types of pocket springs below.

-All the high-end manufacturers, such as Savoir beds, Vi-spring will use calico pocket springs
+All the high-end manufacturers, such as Savoir beds and Vi-spring, will use calico pocket springs

 Pocket springs must be matched with suitable upholstery